Encrypted Messaging App

 Honest about what's shipped vs. planned

 We describe our cryptography truthfully.
-Deployed today: P-256 ECDH + AES-256-GCM E2EE for messages, and DTLS-SRTP for calls.
-On the roadmap: post-quantum encryption (ML-KEM / ML-DSA) on the client, the Double Ratchet for per-message forward secrecy, and sealed sender for metadata protection.
-The full breakdown lives in our open-source crypto inventory.
+Deployed today: AES-256-GCM E2EE for all messages, hybrid X25519 + ML-KEM post-quantum key exchange for direct messages, and DTLS-SRTP for calls.
+On the roadmap: post-quantum key exchange for group chats and calls, the Double Ratchet for per-message forward secrecy, and sealed sender for metadata protection.
+The full breakdown lives in our documented crypto inventory.

 Frequently asked questions